 Ideally river specific stock and recruitment analysis would be the most accurate way to determine river specific Conservation Limits (Crozier et al., 2004).
 The acquisition of these relationships is, however, resource intensive as they require a long time scale to cover many generations and a wide range of stock levels.
 Typical relationships are based on multiple years of stock and recruitment data.
 It will, for the foreseeable future, be necessary to transport CLs from data-rich rivers to data-poor rivers (Prévost et al., 2004).
 To this end a "Bayesian" hierarchical modelling framework has been developed to transport stock and recruitment information between rivers and to set Conservation Limits accordingly (Crozier et al., 2004, Ó Maoiléidigh et al., 2004).
-It is important to note that wetted area and latitude are the only common parameters for all rivers (Irish rivers and European index rivers) available to the SSC for these analyses (and most other European rivers).
+It is important to note that wetted area and latitude are the only common parameters for all rivers (Irish rivers and European rivers).
 More refined models based on available spawning habitat, river gradient or quality etc. will require that these measures are available for both the subject rivers and the monitored rivers and at present this is not the case.
 Standardised surveys will be required for this in the future.